VKEDCO/BookContentProvider_000001/README.txt

 4) To start: 1) unzip into a folder; 2) open in Eclipse; 3) Run as Android application to install the content provider.

+5) src/ folder contains source files for Android 4.3 with some minor modifications.